 Choosing to start freelance writing is also ideal for people who hate long commutes.
 Full disclosure, this was one of the reasons I chose to leave my job to pursue freelance writing full-time.
 Spending 45+ minutes traveling to work (one way) seemed like such a waste.
 At a minimum, I was losing a minimum of 7 1/2 hours to travel each week.
 While I loved listening to podcasts during my commute, I knew my time would be better spent on growing my existing freelance writing business.

 Now that I work from home full-time, my day is so much more productive.
-There’s no time wasted traveling to and from the office.
-Starting my workday is as simple as walking down the hall to my office.
+There's no time wasted traveling to and from the office.
+Starting my workday is as simple as walking down the hall.
 This is something so many freelancers appreciate about starting a freelance writing business.

 When you need a change of scenery, head to your favorite coffee shop or the local library.
 Or, you know, live that digital nomad life you're dreaming about.